HendrikHoemberg/WitchfireLoadoutManager/README.md

 # Witchfire Loadout Manager & Randomizer

-A web application for players of the game Witchfire to create, manage, and randomize loadouts with element preferences and detailed item information.
+A web application for players of the game Witchfire to create and randomize loadouts with element preferences and detailed item information.

 ## Features